CREATE TABLE AS SELECT (CTAS) in Azure SQL Data Warehouse

 ANSI join replacement for update statements

-You may find you have a complex update that joins more than two tables together using ANSI joining syntax to perform the UPDATE or DELETE.
+You might find that you have a complex update.
+The update joins more than two tables together by using ANSI join syntax to perform the UPDATE or DELETE.

 Imagine you had to update this table: